getloh/tictactoe/readme.md

-# Express / Socket.io / React / Tailwind Tic-tac-toe
+# Node / Socket.io / React / Tailwind Tic-tac-toe

-This is a multiplayer Tic-tac-toe game - Backend made using Express and socket.io, frontend in React with Tailwind packaged with webpack
+This is a multiplayer Tic-tac-toe game - Backend made using Node and socket.io, frontend in React with Tailwind packaged with webpack

 ## Installation and use